 Skidmore College is committed to being an inclusive campus community and an Equal Opportunity Employer.
-The College therefore prohibits discrimination against any individual or group of its students, prospective students, employees, or candidates for employment on the basis of race, color, religion, age, national or ethnic origin, genetic information, predisposition or carrier status, physical or mental disability, veteran status, marital status, sex, sexual orientation, gender identity or expression, domestic violence victim status, or any other category protected by applicable federal, state, or local laws.
-The College also prohibits domestic violence, dating violence, and stalking, which need not be based on an individual's protected status.
+The College therefore prohibits discrimination against any individual or group of its students, prospective students, employees, or candidates for employment on the basis of race, color, religion, gender, age, national or ethnic origin, genetic information, predisposition or carrier status, physical or mental disability, military or veteran status, marital status, sex, sexual orientation, gender identity or expression, domestic violence victim status, familial status, dating violence, and stalking or any other category protected by applicable federal, state, or local laws.
+The College also prohibits dDomestic violence, dating violence, andor stalking, which need not be based on an individual's protected status to be a violation of this policy.